Dairy Freeze, a staple in Island community

 Tim Taylor said the Dairy Freeze would not be what it is today without his mother, who really turned it around when she and Henry Taylor took over.
 He said his mother spent most of her days at the restaurant and his father worked in the old aluminum plant before retiring.

-Tim Taylor said the recipes have been the same for at least 50 years for the infamous Dairy Freeze Island Burgers and ice cream.
+Tim Taylor said the recipes have been the same for at least 50 years for the iconic Dairy Freeze Island Burgers and ice cream.

+“I can remember the original meat company when I was a teenager, and when they went out of business, our driver moved to the new company and he took the recipe with him and used the same ever since,” he said.

 He said the ice cream recipe was changed one time, although it only lasted for a single day as the change did not go unnoticed by customers.

-“I can remember the original meat company when I was a teenager, and when they went out of business, our driver moved to the new company and he took the recipe with him and used the same ever since,” he said.

-The Dairy Freeze, located off of KY-431 in Island, brings people into the community from around the region.
+The Dairy Freeze, on U.S. 431 in Island, brings people into the community from around the region.
 On a busy night, the restaurant will pack its large parking lot completely full with customers parking out in the road just to get a taste of its fresh burgers and ice cream.

 “We are proud of it, that’s for sure,” Tim Taylor said.
 “We’re happy to do something for the area, especially jobs for 15 or 16 people.”